Clinical Training

 The Fellow Service

 Third year fellows have an additional clinic of their own.
 Continuity clinic is structured to prioritize longitudinal relationships for continuous management of all aspects of care for gynecologic cancer patients.
-It is ½ day per week on Friday afternoon, throughout the fellow’s third year and irrespective of which rotation she/he is on.
+It is on Fridays throughout the fellow’s third year and irrespective of which rotation they are on.
 Comprehensive treatment plans are formulated and executed by the fellow with faculty mentorship using graded autonomy.

 Formal Educational Venues Within our Fellowship